 The most obvious attribute of a colonial home is its symmetry.
-Colonial-style homes normally have a square or rectangle shape, with the door located in the exact center and the same number of windows reflected perfectly on either side.
-They traditionally have two to three stories with similar, traditional room layouts.
+Colonial-style homes normally have a square or rectangle shape, with the front door located in the exact center and the same number of windows reflected perfectly on either side.
+They traditionally have two or three stories with similar, traditional room layouts.

-Additionally, Zillow describes colonial homes as possessing:
+Additionally, colonial homes can possess:

 - High-peaked roofs with little to no roof overhang

 - Massive central or end chimneys

 - Pillars, dormer windows and brick detailing (mostly in later colonial-style homes)

 Materials used to create the look varied by location, from brick to wood-frame to vinyl.
 In a later version of the colonial-style home, builders developed the “four-over-four” style, referring to four rooms on each floor.

 While each type of colonial home varies, these are the most basic characteristics found in most.